scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 }
 ```

-If we're writing a method that produces a `MyList` then we can use structural corecursion.
+We can use structural corecursion if we're writing a method that produces a `MyList`.
 A good example is `map`:

 ```scala mdoc:reset:silent